Spider webs are common to Halloween, but this sticky spider web activity can be played all year long. It’s a fun challenge to get kids moving!

 I have pocket doors that are about six feet wide and it worked perfectly.

-I used painter’s tape (affiliate link) and made a spider web to span the width of the door.
+First I used painter’s tape and made a spider web to span the width of the door.

 While I taped up the sticky spider web, I had Henry rummage through our recycling bin for some newspaper.

 Then I asked him to separate the newspapers and scrunch each one into a ball.

 Just like we had done for the newspaper throwing game.